-Before beginning the videos, ask students to complete the H-Chart template with information from the two videos.
+Ask students to complete the H-Chart template as they watch.
 Information from the first video should be written on the left side of the chart.
 Information from the second video should be written on the right side of the chart.
-The middle of the chart is where students should write a summary of both videos.
-They should include all they learned about denotation and connotation.
-Allow students to work in pairs or small groups to complete the H Chart.